VEPTHSoc/chromium-changes/b. Replace the application name with LT Browser/readme.md

 # Replacing the applicaition name to LT Browser at most of the places in code

-Here to change the application name I have just made changes to theme files in my src folder of chromium:
+Here to change the application name I have just made changes to some of the files in my src/app folder of chromium:

 ```javascript